Taste the real Alphono Mango SHOP NOW

 Cheruku Rasalu is a variety of fruits grown in India, particularly in the southern state of Andhra Pradesh.

 Moderately fibrous with loose flesh.
-Cheruku Rasam has an apricot flavour with a yellow and pleasant flavour.
+Cheruku Rasam has an apricot flavour with a pleasant yellow flavour.
 More fibrous compared to other mangoes

-It is known for its sweet, aromatic flavour and juicy flesh.
-Cheruku Rasalu mangoes have yellow skin and a round or oval, oblong shape.
+Cheruku Rasalu mangoes are known for their sweet, aromatic flavour and juicy flesh.
+They have yellow skin and a round or oval, oblong shape.

 Season of Cheruku Rasalu: They are typically available from June to July in India.